ABOUT

 thea matthews

-THEA MATTHEWS is a poet and educator of African and Indigenous Mexican descent originally from San Francisco, California.
-She holds an MFA in poetry from New York University and a BA in sociology from UC Berkeley.
-Her poetry has appeared in or is forthcoming in The Massachusetts Review, Epiphany Magazine, Obsidian Lit & Arts in the African Diaspora, Alta Journal, On the Seawall, The Cortland Review, The New Republic, and others.
-She was nominated for Best New Poets in 2022 and Best of the Net in 2021.
-Her first book Unearth [The Flowers] was published by Red Light Lit Press and was listed under Kirkus Reviews’ Best Indie Poetry of 2020.
-She has taught creative writing at the university level and through organizations such as the Writing Salon.
-Currently, Thea Matthews is a poet in residence at the Museum of African Diaspora, works at the Academy of American Poets, and lives in Brooklyn.
+THEA MATTHEWS is a poet of African and Indigenous Mexican descent from San Francisco, CA. She holds an MFA in poetry from New York University and a BA in sociology from UC Berkeley.
+Her work appears in Obsidian, The Massachusetts Review, Alta Journal, The New Republic, and more.
+Her debut, Unearth [The Flowers] (Red Light Lit Press), was named one of Kirkus Reviews’ Best Indie Poetry collections of 2020.
+Her second book, Grime (City Lights, 2024), further establishes her as a vital contemporary voice.
+In 2023, she was poet in residence at the Museum of the African Diaspora and programming curator at UC Berkeley’s Art Museum & Pacific Film Archive.
+She teaches, edits, and lives in Brooklyn, NY.